“The aim of art is to represent, not the outward appearance of things, but their inner significance.” Aristotle

 Of course, this was the Sound, not the ocean but I still have trouble understanding the difference between the “sound” and open water because it seems to me that it’s all ocean.
 My older son was likewise confused.
 He put it very succinctly when he said with his lisp, “Why ith it a thound?
 I don’t hear it.”

 We saw the little, purple boat that had the words “Dit Dot” painted across the back.
 Dit Dot, it was explained to me, was the name the locals gave to the non locals, the tourists with their cameras and strange accents.
 I was a Dit Dot, apparently.
 And this painting, is a commemoration of that time in my life when I was the boat, drifting on waves, and wondering what wind would push me towards shore.

-Watch this video to see the sketch of the dit dot painting.
+Watch this video to see the time lapse drawing of the dit dot painting.

 For more about Dale: